Rambur's forktail

 Rambur's forktail (Ischnura ramburii) is a member of the damselfly family Coenagrionidae.
 Males are green with blue on abdominal segments 8 and 9.
 Females are orange-red, olive green, or similar to males in coloration.
 This is the most widespread New World Ischnura, occurring throughout the Americas from the United States to Chile, as well as Hawaii and the Antilles.
+The damselfly is a beneficial insect which is a predator of mosquitos and other insects and is not harmful to humans.

 Habitat

 Ponds, lakes, marshes, and slow streams with vegetation and sunlight are its main habitat.

 Damselfly nymphs never live in salt water, but I. ramburii nymphs have been observed in brackish and even sulphurous waters.